awsdocs/aws-codecommit-user-guide/doc_source/cross-account-user-b.md

    output = json
    ```

    Add two lines to the profile configuration, `role_arn` and `source_profile`\.
-Provide the ARN of the role in AccountA you will assume to access the repository in the other account, and the name of the AWS CLI credential profile in account B\.
+Provide the ARN of the role in AccountA you will assume to access the repository in the other account, and the name of your default AWS CLI profile in AccountB\.
 For example:

    ```
    [profile MyCrossAccountAccessProfile]
    region = US East (Ohio)
    role_arn = arn:aws:iam::111122223333:role/MyCrossAccountRepositoryContributorRole
-   source_profile = MyCrossAccountAccessProfile
+   source_profile = default
    output = json
    ```

    Save your changes, and close the plain\-text editor\.

-1. Run the git config command twice: once to configure Git to use the AWS CLI credential helper with the AWS CLI profile you just created, and again to use HTTP\.
+1. Run the git config command twice: once to configure Git use the AWS CLI credential helper with the AWS CLI profile you just created, and again to use HTTP\.
 For example:

    ```
    git config --global credential.helper "!aws codecommit credential-helper --profile MyCrossAccountAccessProfile $@"